Héctor Giorgetti

-Héctor Ernesto Juan Giorgetti (18 January 1956 – 8 September 2020) was an Argentine footballer who played for clubs of Argentina, Chile and Colombia.
+Héctor Ernesto Juan Giorgetti (18 January 1956 – 8 September 2020) was an Argentine professional footballer who played as a goalkeeper for clubs of Argentina, Chile and Colombia.

-Giorgetti was born in General San Martín (Buenos Aires), Argentina.
+Giorgetti was born in General San Martín, Buenos Aires, Argentina.
 Called the "Mono" or "Loco", he emerged in Chacarita Juniors, followed by Deportes Tolima of Colombia.
 He returned to Argentina playing in Estudiantes de Buenos Aires, All Boys, Sportivo Italiano and Huracán.
 In this last he played in first and promotion.

 In 1988 he arrived at Universidad de Chile, descending with the team to second division.
 The following year he played for Palestino and ended his football career in Sportivo Italiano.